-- Levels of privacy and amenity, the relationship of buildings to one another, including consideration of overlooking, sunlight/daylight standards and the appropriate use of screening devices. - Quality of linkage and permeability to adjacent neighbourhoods and facilities and the nature of the public realm/streets and spaces. - Accessibility and traffic safety proximity to centres and to public transport corridors, existing and proposed. - Quantitative standards set out in this Chapter and/or referenced in Government guidelines. - Safety and positive edges to the public realm opportunities for crime should be minimised by ensuring that public open spaces are passively overlooked by housing and appropriate boundary treatments applied. - Quality of proposed public, private, and communal open spaces and recreational facilities and the relationship of proposed open spaces with any existing public or communal open space. - Quality of the pre-existing environmental sound environment. - Context having regard to the setting of the site, the surrounding character, streetscape, and the impact of any proposed development on the development potential of adjoining sites. - Variety of house types and unit size. - Variety in layout through providing different lengths and types of residential roads, mixes of 'cul-de-sac', loop roads, set-back road sections, loose grid layouts and similar. - Inter-relationship of buildings / dwellings, roads, pedestrian ways, neighbourhood centre facilities and local parks and green areas - active frontages and passive surveillance will be encouraged. - Roofscape, plant and green roofs.
+- Levels of privacy and amenity, the relationship of buildings to one another, including consideration of overlooking, sunlight/daylight standards and the appropriate use of screening devices. - Quality of linkage and walking and cycling permeability - to adjacent neighbourhoods and facilities and the nature of the public realm/streets and spaces.
+Walking and cycling permeability shall be maximised at every opportunity. - Accessibility and traffic safety proximity to centres and to public transport corridors, existing and proposed. - Quantitative standards set out in this Chapter and/or referenced in Government guidelines. - Safety and positive edges to the public realm opportunities for crime should be minimised by ensuring that public open spaces are passively overlooked by housing and appropriate boundary treatments applied. - Quality of proposed public, private, and communal open spaces and recreational facilities and the relationship of proposed open spaces with any existing public or communal open space. - Quality of the pre-existing environmental sound environment. - Context having regard to the setting of the site, the surrounding character, streetscape, and the impact of any proposed development on the development potential of adjoining sites. - Variety of house types and unit size. - Variety in layout through providing different lengths and types of residential roads, mixes of 'cul-de-sac', loop roads, set-back road sections, loose grid layouts and similar. - Inter-relationship of buildings / dwellings, roads, pedestrian ways, neighbourhood centre facilities and local parks and green areas - active frontages and passive surveillance will be encouraged. - Roofscape, plant and green roofs.